 - Over the biscuits, sprinkle the coconut flakes, then the chocolate chips and then the almonds or nuts.

 - Mix the heavy cream and the condensed milk together and carefully pour over the cake.

-- Bake the cake for about half an hour or until set.
-Let cool in the pan for about half an hour.
-Carefully remove it from the pan helping yourself with the overlapping baking paper and place it on a wire rack to cool completely.
+- Bake the cake for about 30 minutes or until set.
+Let cool in the pan for about 30 minutes or until properly set.
+Carefully remove it from the pan with the help of the overlapping baking paper and place it on a wire rack to cool completely.

 - Cut into small pieces and serve.

 - Leibniz, Petit Beurre, butter biscuits or cookies, digestive, graham crackers.

 - The chocolate of choice, but preferably not too sweet.

 - You can use other nuts or a mixture of nuts and seeds instead.

 - Low-fat is fine, but you can also use full-fat evaporated milk or replace it with more heavy cream.